 Having travelled extensively, I have encountered a few hiccups and therefore learnt a lot along the way.
-Here is a list of 8 tips for a stress free start to your solo holiday.
-These tips will hopefully make the journey to your solo holiday destination a little easier.
+Here are 8 top tips for a stress free start to your solo holiday.

 - Check for road closures the night before you travel

 If you are planning on driving to the airport, check for any road closures in advance.
 I recently came close to missing a flight as one of the roads I needed to use was closed for maintenance until 5am.
-Not a problem if you have to drive late in the morning but it would be if you were planning to use the road very early hours in the morning.
+Not a problem if you have to drive late in the morning but, it would be if you were planning to use the road in the early hours.